John Tinker (Royal Navy officer)

-Commodore John Bladen Tinker (c.1725 – 19 July 1767) was a senior Royal Navy officer who served as Commander-in-Chief, East Indies Station from 1763 to 1765.
+Captain John Bladen Tinker (c.1725 – 19 July 1767) was a senior Royal Navy officer who served as Commander-in-Chief, East Indies Station from 1763 to 1765.

 Naval career

-Tinker joined the Royal Navy in 1741.
+John Bladen Tinker was born in about 1725.
+He joined the Royal Navy on 15 June 1741 as an ordinary seaman on board the 90-gun ship of the line HMS Bafleur.
 Promoted to captain on 4 July 1756, he was given command of the sixth-rate HMS Experiment.
 He went on to command, successively, the third-rate HMS Trident, the fifth-rate HMS Dover and the sixth-rate HMS Argo.
 His last command was the fourth-rate HMS Medway in which he sailed out to the far east and served as Commander-in-Chief, East Indies Station from 1763 to 1765.